- A crypto coin is a form of digital currency that’s often native to its blockchain; it stores value and acts as a medium of exchange.

 To use a real-world example, crypto tokens are more like coupons or vouchers, while crypto coins are like dollars and cents.

 Some governance tokens offer holders voting rights in a DAO.

 Utility tokens may provide access to certain services or products developed by the token issuer.

 Security tokens act like traditional securities and are even treated the same by many governmental agencies.

-Most crypto tokens are designed to be used within a blockchain project or dapp.
+Most crypto tokens are designed to be used within a blockchain project or decentralised app (dapp).
 Unlike crypto coins, tokens aren’t mined; they are created and distributed by the project developer.
 Once tokens are in the hands of purchasers, they can be used in countless ways.

 Popular Crypto Tokens